Gelatin Bubbles

 Instructions

-3. Then 3/4 cup of cold water to a small, heat-proof bowl.
+• Then add 3/4 cup of cold water to a small, heat-proof bowl.
 Pour in 6 Tbsp of unflavored gelatin (ratio should always be 2 parts water, 1 part gelatin).
 Gently swirl the water in the bowl to fully hydrate the gelatin in the water.
-Let the mixture sit for a couple minutes to let the gelatin bloom (absorb water).
+Let the mixture sit for a couple of minutes to let the gelatin bloom (absorb water).

-5. Stir in a few drops of gel food coloring (and/or luster dust).
+• Stir in a few drops of gel food coloring and/or luster dust (if desired).
 Make sure the gelatin is fully dissolved at this stage.
 If it's not, heat it in additional 10 second intervals and stir in between until it's fully melted.
 If you notice small bubbles or foam on top of the gelatin, carefully spoon it out of the container.
 This will cause your gelatin bubbles to have a cloudy, bubbly, surface.

-9. Let the balloons sit for about 12 hours, or overnight to let them fully harden.
+• Let the balloons sit for about 12 hours, or overnight, to let them fully harden.
 If you're in a time crunch, you can use a fan to speed up the drying process (it takes about 4 hours with a fan).
-If using a fan, let the balloons rest for about 30 minutes (I found they had started to harden by this point), then use a small fan (on a LOW SPEED) to speed up the rest of the drying process.
+If you choose to use a fan, let the balloons rest for about 30 minutes (I found they had started to harden by this point), then use a small fan (on a LOW SPEED) to speed up the rest of the drying process.
 Be VERY careful when you do this.
 If your fan is too strong, it will blow your bubbles right off your counter!!

-12. Use sharp scissors to trim away any jagged edges around the base of each bubble.
-Then use as desired!
+• Then use sharp scissors to trim away any jagged edges around the base of each bubble and use as desired!

 Notes